Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 Services come in many flavors:

 * **ClusterIP** *(default)*
-  Exposes the service on an internal IP address int he cluster, making it only reachable from within the cluster
+  Exposes the service on an internal IP address in the cluster, making it only reachable from within the cluster
   <img src="./res/Kubernetes/image-20240306090804054.png" alt="image-20240306090804054" style="zoom: 50%;" />

 * **NodePort**